carloscuesta/react-native-error-boundary/FAQ.md

 ## How do I test the ErrorBoundary component on development?

-That's a piece of cake :cake!.
+That's a piece of cake :cake:!
 Follow the [Expo example](https://snack.expo.io/@carloscuesta/react-native-error-boundary) that is provided [on the repository](https://github.com/carloscuesta/react-native-error-boundary#examples).